Folate Foods Before And During Pregnancy

-Your body requires 200 mcg folate every day for the formation of healthy red blood cells and other functions.
-In pregnant and breastfeeding women, this amount rises to 400 mcg a day.
+Your body requires 400 mcg folate every day for the formation of healthy red blood cells, synthesis of genetic material, and other functions.
+In pregnant and breastfeeding women, this amount rises to 600 mcg and 500 mcg daily, respectively.
 Folate is doubly important for a pregnant woman because it can help significantly lower the risk of the baby developing neural tube defects that include conditions like spina bifida, anencephaly, and encephalocele.
 Because these defects often manifest in early pregnancy before you even find out you are pregnant, it is important to get adequate folate even before you actually conceive.
 This can help lower the risk of miscarriage or early pregnancy loss due to these defects.
-In fact women are advised to take 400 mcg folate every day from the day theu stopped using contraception to when they are 12 weeks pregnant.
+In fact women are advised to take 400 mcg folate every day from the day they stopped using contraception to when they are 12 weeks pregnant.
 Learn more about its role in pregnancy here.

 Here’s a look at some of the foods richest in folate that you can add to your diet, taking the required daily intake at 600 mcg.

 1. Dark Leafy Green Vegetables

 Time again to pay special attention to that childhood maxim about “eating your greens.”
 A lesson you might well pass on to your little one a couple of years down the line!
 For now, though, enjoy an abundance of dark green leafy vegetables to get in the folate they contain.
 Choose from spinach, romaine lettuce, collard, or turnip greens or keep things current with some kale.